cysouw/diathesis/text/c05_preverbs.md

 - erˈ- : *freuen*

-### --- Inverted Passives --- {.unnumbered}
+### --- [ ADJ > SBJ > OBJ ] Inverted Passive --- {.unnumbered}

 These diatheses can be seen as passives 'in reverse'.
 On first notice everything just looks like a passive: (i) the accusative argument of the (prefixed) transitive verb turns into a nominative of the (non-prefixed) intransitive verb and (ii) the causer/agent of the (prefixed) transitive verb is expressed as a governed prepositional phrase with the (non-prefixed) intransitive verb.
 However, the direction of an alternation is by definition from the unmarked (non-prefixed) to the marked (prefixed) verb.
 So, these diatheses are 'inverted' passives.
+Although it would make sense to call such diatheses 'antipassives', this term is already taken by another kind of diatheses.

 ### [ PN | NA ] Preverb inverted passive {#sec:preverb-inverted-passives}